scottsanett/M5510-4K-High-Sierra-Installation/README.md

     * I'm temporarily using Swinsian as an replacement (for music management, not iOS device manager).
 2. Random `fs_get_inode_with_hint` errors on reboot.
     * I've had this happened to me several times.
 I have no idea when and why this happens, but when it does, the fix is to replace apfs.efi in CLOVER with the one in the system.
 You may find your own `apfs.efi` in `/usr/standalone/i386`.
     * It's best if you could have a bootable (and of course working) macOS installation on an external disk in case things like these happen.
 I personally created such one with Carbon Copy Cloner.
+3. Bluetooth is semi-functional.
+    * It is possible to transfer files between devices (I specified file transfer as I've tested only that), but once one tries to turn it off, it not only stays on, but file transter stops working as well, which only a reboot can fix.